How can I submit my project?

 How are the applications evaluated?

 After the application deadline, the jury reviews all submissions online and determines a shortlist of three nominees.
-The nominees will be informed in May 2018.
+The nominees will be informed at the end of April 2019.

-The three finalists of the Young Communicators Award will be invited to join the European Communication Summit on 13 and 14 June 2018 at the Radialsystem V in Berlin.
+The three finalists shortlisted for the title of the Young Communicators of the Year will be invited to join the European Communication Summit on 23 and 24 May 2019 at the Radialsystem V in Berlin.

-All nominees will be asked to present their projects in a 5 minute pitch in front of an experienced audience of in-house communicators on 13 June who will vote for the winner.
-The young communicator receiving the most votes will be honoured with the European Communication Award on 14 June.
+All nominees will be asked to present their projects in a 3 minute pitch in front of an experienced audience of in-house communicators on 23 May who will vote for the winner through applauding, which will be measured by the applause-meter.
+The young communicator receiving the biggest applause will be directly honoured with the European Communication Award.

 When will the shortlist be announced?

-The shortlist will be published in May 2018.
+The shortlist will be published at the beginning of May 2019.
 The nominees will be informed after the jury has evaluated all entries.